 Your Requests to Withdraw

 You are free to unenroll from a Study at any time.
 If you unenroll, no new Study Data will be collected and Research Data related to the Study will be deleted from your phone.
 If you are participating in multiple Studies, you will need to separately unenroll from each Study in which you are participating to stop data collection for that Study.
 Research Data that was collected prior to your unenrollment will be retained by Google or our research partner, along with the record of your consent(s) and unenrollment, and used in accordance with your Study Consent.

 Deleting the App or Research Data

 If you delete the App, no new information will be collected from you for the Study and all data on your phone related to the Study will be deleted from your phone.
 Research Data that was collected prior to deletion and the record of your consent(s) will be retained by Google or our research partner, and used in accordance with your Study Consent.

 Changes to this Privacy Statement

-Google may update this Privacy Statement to reflect data collection practices from time to time and for future studies.
-As with the RH Study, the applicable Study Consent provides specific details about how GHS will collect, store, use, and share Study Data for that particular study.
+Google may update this Privacy Statement to reflect data collection practices from time to time and for future Studies.
+In any GHS Study, the applicable Study Consent provides specific details about how GHS will collect, store, use, and share Research Data for that particular Study.
 If changes to the Privacy Statement are significant, we’ll provide a prominent notice (such as an in-app notification).